-The artwork featured in the project “You Will Never Look At Them In The Same Way Again” are photographs taken of the surfaces of dumped burnt out cars.
+The artwork featured in this project are photographs taken of the surfaces of dumped burnt out cars.

 The artwork is not about rust, in fact, I reject images that have too much rust colour.
 I’m interested in the way the original paintwork is affected by fire and the changes to colours and the textures that are created.

 My photography aims to capture the disturbance to surfaces created by acts of joyriding and arson by zooming into scorched, disfigured vehicle parts that are occupied in the lifecycle of corrosion, the natural process that tries to reclaim human made objects to an elemental state more in line with the energy of the molecules the objects are made of.